Japan to propose nation's calligraphy for UNESCO heritage list

 The panel concluded that shodō would be suitable to communicate the diversity and depth of Japanese culture to the world.

-The council also picked six candidates as additions to the three already inscribed intangible heritage groups: washi traditional paper; yama, hoko and yatai float events; and techniques of traditional architectural artisans.
+The council also picked six candidates within three already inscribed intangible heritage groups: washi traditional paper; yama, hoko and yatai float events; and techniques of traditional architectural artisans.

-The intergovernmental committee is likely to discuss whether to adopt them at a meeting to be held around November next year, in which it also may make a decision on traditional Japanese sake brewing techniques the government has proposed for inscription, people familiar with the matter said.
+The intergovernmental committee is likely to discuss whether to adopt them at a meeting to be held around November 2025.
+As for the sake brewing techniques the government has also proposed for inscription, committee discussions on the topic are expected to take place around November 2024.